shaecodes/Slots-Machine/README.md

-# slotsmachine
+# The Slots Machine
 The Slot Machine Game is a Python-based virtual slot machine.
 Players can deposit money, place bets on lines, spin the machine to win or lose.
 Slot Machine Game
 This is a simple implementation of a slot machine game in Python.
 The game allows the player to deposit money, place bets on multiple lines, spin the slot machine, and win or lose money based on the outcome of the spin.

-Getting Started
+# Getting Started
 Clone the repository to your local machine using git clone or download the source code as a ZIP file.

 Open the slot_machine.py file in a Python IDE or text editor.

 Run the slot_machine.py file to start the game.

-Game Rules
+# Game Rules
 The player starts with a balance, which they can deposit to begin playing the game.

 The player can choose the number of lines they want to bet on, with a maximum of 3 lines.